childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SECURE.markdown

 5) Add the hadoop group, the yarn group - using ipa group-add.

 6) Add members using "ipa group-add-member" , for each user who will be running hadoop jobs on your cluster.
+For example, user tom would be added using ipa.

 Assuming your principals are "rm" / "nm"